Beth Schwanke, JD

 Schwanke serves on the Advisory Board for Pittsburgh DataWorks and on the Workforce Advisory Council of the School of Computing and Information’s Professional Institute,

-the Digital Inclusion Steering Committee of the Community Engagement Center in the Hill District, and the Steering Committee of the Collaboratory Against Hate.
+the Digital Inclusion Steering Committee of the Community Engagement Center in the Hill District, the Steering Committee of the Collaboratory Against Hate, WQED’s CyberJobs Explained Advisory Board, and the Election Verification Network.

 Education & Training